Susceptible-Infected Epidemics on Evolving Graphs: Upper bound on evoSI

-\mn if $T_{e,\ell}>R_{e,\ell}$ then $T'_{e,\ell}>R'_{e,\ell}$ and vice versa.
-Using this and the fact the uniform variable $U_{e,\ell}$ is the same in evoSI and avoSI we get the following proposition. \begin{prop} If edge $e$ is rewired in evoSI, then $e$ must be rewired to the same vertex in avoSI (as long as either endpoint of $e$ becomes infected in avoSI).
-Also the time it take to $e$ to be rewired in evoSI is not smaller than the time in avoSI. \end{prop} Similarly to evoSI, we use $\tau_{e,\ell}$ to denote the $\ell$-th time $e$ becomes active in avoSI.
-We now formally construct the avoSI process by induction.
+\mn If $T_{e,\ell}>R_{e,\ell}$ then $T'_{e,\ell}>R'_{e,\ell}$ and vice versa.
+Using this and the fact that the uniform variable $U_{e,\ell}$ is the same in evoSI and avoSI we get the following proposition: \begin{prop} If edge $e$ is rewired in evoSI, then $e$ must be rewired to the same vertex in avoSI (as long as either endpoint of $e$ becomes infected in avoSI).
+Also, the time it take to $e$ to be rewired in evoSI is not smaller than the time in avoSI. \end{prop}